Back to previous page

 Later he became important for the Christianisation of Iceland.
 It is said that he has build the first church of Glaumbaer.
 The first bishops of Iceland were descendants of Snorri.
 Thorlak Runolfsson, bishop of Skalholt, was a son of Snorri's daughter Hallfrid and Brand Sæmundarsson, bishop of Hólar, was the son of Yngvild, wife of Snorri's son Thorgeir.

-1117 Eric Upsi (Eric Gnupsson), bishop of Greenland went to Vinland to reform and returned in 1118 (Island Annals of 1121)
+1117 or 1121 Eric Upsi (Eric Gnupsson), bishop of Greenland went to Vinland to reform and returned in 1118 (Island Annals of 1121)

 until 1400 Though sporadic voyages for timber could have lasted as long as 400 years ther was no more settlement attempt.
 Prouve are a Norwegian coin from King Olaf Kyrre (1066 - 1080) found in an archeological site in Maine.
 In 1347 a ship with timber back to Greenland was blown to Iceland (Iceland Annals form 1347).